JessDF/Linux_Server/README.md

    123/udp (v6)               ALLOW       Anywhere (v6)
    ```
 ## 5. Add a new user
- - As root, type `sudo adduser grader`.
-Then follow prompts to add a password and name for this new account.
+ - As root and then follow the prompts to add a password and name for this new account.
- - Confirm addition of the new user by typing `sudo cat /etc/passwd`, the user grader should be listed in the output.
+ - Once you do that, you will need to add the user to the sudoers file.
+    ```
+    sudo adduser grader

+    # Confirm user
+    sudo cat /etc/passwd

+    # Add user to sudoers with this command
+    sudo visudo
+    grader   ALL=(ALL:ALL) ALL  # add this line to the file
+    ```

  ## 6. Set-up Key-based Authentication/Public Key Encryption
  - Using ssh-keygen on your local machine, create a key for the user grader. <br>